 Skip to main content

-Bolgatanga Airport (Upper East)
+Bolgatanga (planned) Regional Airport (Upper East)

 Bolgatanga Airport: Promise, Politics, and the Potential of Ghana’s Upper East Region